-[one_half]A lifelong resident of Prince William County, Rebecca Barnes is, as Marty Nohe says, a “serial entrepreneur” She has been a business owner for more than 25 years, starting and running several award-winning companies in Prince William County.
-Rebecca served for 12 years on the board of the Chamber of Commerce and was its youngest female Chairman (Regional).
-She was a founding task force member, first (co) Chairman and graduated from the first class of Leadership Prince William.
-Over the years, Rebecca has received numerous honors and awards while serving her community including the Seefeldt Arts Award, Business supporter of the year and three time award winner, Business of the year, Prince William Chamber of Commerce.
+[one_half]A lifelong resident of Prince William County, Rebecca Barnes is, as Marty Nohe says, a “serial entrepreneur” She has been a business owner for more than 30 years, starting and running several award-winning companies in Prince William County.
+Rebecca served for 12 years on the board of the (Regional) Chamber of Commerce and was its youngest female Chairman.
+She was a founding task force member, first (co) Chairman, and graduated from the first class of Leadership Prince William.
+Over the years, Rebecca has received numerous honors and awards while serving her community including the Seefeldt Arts Award, Business supporter of the year and three-time award winner, Business of the year, Prince William Chamber of Commerce.

-Rebecca is also an active volunteer for the Occoquan Woodbridge Lorton Volunteer Fire Department as a board member and the Public Relations Specialist / Public Information Officer, where she serves as liaison to elected officials and acts as the PIO during major incidents.
+Rebecca is also an active volunteer for the Occoquan Woodbridge Lorton Volunteer Fire Department as the Public Relations Specialist / Public Information Officer, where she serves as liaison to elected officials and acts as the PIO during major incidents.
 Rebecca studied at Northern Virginia Community College in Woodbridge Virginia.
 She continued her education at George Mason University, studying History and Secondary Education.

 Director of Operations & Photo Editor

-Amanda Causey Baity is currently Prince William Living’s Director of Operations and Photo Editor and Director of Operations for Brides & Weddings of Northern Virginia.
-An Atlanta native, she has 8+ years of print & online media experience.
+Amanda Baity is Prince William Living’s Director of Operations and Photo Editor and Director of Operations for Brides & Weddings of Northern Virginia.
+An Atlanta native, she has 11+ years of print & online media experience.

 Wife of a Marine Corps combat veteran, Amanda co-founded Semper K9 Assistance Dogs in 2014 with her husband Christopher.
 She is currently Director of Operations for Semper K9 and an advocate for the military community with a focus on invisible wounds.